 This is more if you have the space in your home for a desk, and you feel it will be worth having longer term.
 Having a desk in the corner of a room is ideal for home working, as it’s a separate space from where you would sit to relax at home.
 Try and keep only the essentials on your desk, so it isn’t too cluttered and distracting.
 At the end of the working day, why not have a good tidy up, so that when your sit at your desk the next morning you’ll be good to go!
 Another great addition to your desk is a standing desk converter, great for easing back pain, boosting productivity, and increasing mood and energy levels.

 3. Office chair

 When you’re in the office, chances are you sit in an office chair.
 You should do the same in your home office!
 A decent chair will help minimise back pain, helping you focus more.
 The majority of your working day is spent sitting down, so its important to sit correctly, and comfortably.
+A gaming chair is well worth considering for the hours spent sitting down.
 But you should avoid long periods of sitting in the same position – try and walk around every hour or so.
 Walking around on long calls could help with this.

 4. Noise cancelling headphones

 Lots of noise and distractions at home?
 If your family are at home as well, or there’s a lot of outside noise, it can be hard to concentrate on your work.
 A pair of noise cancelling headphones could be the answer, for times when you need to focus.
 If you like to listen to music as you work this is a great option, but some will find it too distracting.
 Instead, you could simply wear them without any music playing – it’s a win win!